-In April 2014, Alexander Ipatov gratuated with a bachelor degree in law from the Yaroslav the Wise National Law Academy of Ukraine.
-In November of the same year he became the Turkish National Chess Champion.
+In April 2014, Alexander Ipatov received his B.A. in Law from the Yaroslav the Wise National Law Academy of Ukraine.
+In November, he won the Turkish National Chess Championship for the first time.

 In March 2015, Alexander finished 7th at the European Individual Chess Championship that featured 100 international grandmasters, and as a result qualified for the World Cup 2015 in Baku, in which he advanced to Round 2.
 In July 2015, Alex tied for the 1st place in the World Open in Arlington, VA.
 In December, he became the Turkish National Chess Champion for the second year in a row, scoring remarkable 12.5/13.